 However, the Sinai War did not suppress the Arab motivation to destroy Israel, and the Arab states continued to arm themselves and to plan for war with Israel.
-Most of the Arab effort to achieve readiness was devoted to their regular military forces, including large and strong maneuver forces, supported by aerial and naval forces.
-Most of these forces were built based on Soviet doctrine, whose objective was achieving a decisive military defeat on the battlefield.
+Most of the Arab efforts to achieve readiness were devoted to their regular military forces, which included large and strong maneuver forces, supported by aerial and naval forces.
+Most of these forces were built on the basis of Soviet doctrine, whose objective was to achieve a decisive military defeat on the battlefield.
 During the Six-Day War, Israel initiated a pre-emptive operation to prevent the Arab states from using their military power against it, an operation that succeeded in bestowing a stinging defeat on Israel’s enemies.

 However, this military operation did not quash, and even strengthened, the Arab motivation to build armies strong enough to destroy the State Israel, or at least to deliver a harsh blow.
 To achieve this, there was one additional attempt, during the Yom Kippur War.
 Here too, despite the promising opening conditions for the Arabs, Israel came out on top.
-From a military perspective, the military losses in each of these rounds – The War of Independence, the Sinai War, the Six-Day War and the Yom Kippur War – led our enemies to an understanding that use of classic military force would not bring about the strategic goal of destroying the State of Israel.
+From a military perspective, the military losses in each of these rounds – The War of Independence, the Sinai War, the Six-Day War and the Yom Kippur War – led our enemies to an understanding that the use of classic military force would not bring about the strategic goal of destroying the State of Israel.

-The conclusion that began to germinate was that a different approach was required to damage the State of Israel, a military approach, but different from classic military doctrine.
-The solutions to this were a varied, but primarily involved strengthening terror and standoff firepower capabilities, as a response to the superior aerial and ground forces of Israel.
+A conclusion began to germinate that a different approach was required to damage the State of Israel, a military approach, but different from classic military doctrine.
+The solutions to this were varied, but primarily involved strengthening terror and standoff firepower capabilities, as a response to the superior aerial and ground forces of Israel.
 This Arab approach was also adopted in recent decades by Iran, which suffered a heavy national blow during the conventional war against Iraq in the 1980s.
 Furthermore, the basic revolutionary approach of the Iranian regime naturally adopted solutions that were not classic military solutions.

-All these factors together – the fourth Industrial Revolution that changed warfare in the information dimension, and as a result all warfare; the breakup of Arab states that saw the decentralization of military capabilities and a change in the military threat; and the understanding that classic military warfare would not succeed in destroying the State of Israel and led to a strengthening of standoff fire, terror and lawfare, etc., all these transformations describe the change in the way that the State of Israel and other states engage force.
+All these factors together – the fourth Industrial Revolution that changed warfare in the information dimension, and as a result all warfare; the breakup of Arab states that saw the decentralization of military capabilities and a change in the military threat; and the understanding that classic military warfare would not succeed in destroying the State of Israel and led to a strengthening of standoff fire, terror and lawfare, etc., all these transformations describe the changes in the way that the State of Israel and other states engage force.
 It would seem that these trends will continue to shape force engagement in the coming years.

-So far, we have described technological changes and political-diplomatic and military aspects.
+So far, we have described technological changes and political-diplomatic and military perspectives.
 Now we turn to the second section of the book which describes the operational focus approach.
 This approach introduces a conceptual system and approach for dealing with the challenges facing armies.
 This section opens with a theoretical discussion of the actions of commanders and politicians at all the levels of war, and on the manner, in our opinion, that they think and make decisions.

-In classical military thought, the different levels of war – that is the broad strategic level, in other words the political-diplomatic echelon; the military strategy level, in other words the senior command of the army; the level that manages complex operations on the battlefield (when these take place); and the tactical level, which focuses on the encounter with the enemy and the combat itself – exist in a set hierarchical order, absolute and differentiated from one another.
+In classical military thought, the different levels of war – that is the broad strategic level, in other words the political-diplomatic echelon; the military strategy level, in other words the senior command of the army; the campaign level that manages complex operations on the battlefield (when these take place); and the tactical level, which focuses on the encounter with the enemy and the combat itself – exist in a set hierarchical order, absolute and differentiated from one another.